cikasm/idp-mvp/docs/problem-statement.md

 ## Opportunity

-A **lightweight, pre-configured IDP-as-a-Service** that is easy to adopt, integrates with existing tools, and automates key DevOps workflows.
+A lightweight, pre-configured IDP-as-a-Service that is easy to adopt and manage, integrates with existing tools, accelerates onboarding, and provides a single source of truth for self-serve documentation.